cloud-native-toolkit/itz-ibmcloud-airgap-documentation/README.md

   - ArgoCD URL and Login Credentials
   - VPN Configuration to access the environment

 Some fields in this email will be unformated.
-You will be able to download the SSH Key and VPN Configuration by going to the [My Reservations](https://techzone.ibm.com/my/reservations) page in TechZone, clicking your provisioned environment, and clicking on the `Download SSH Key` and `Download OpenVPN Config` buttons.
+You will be able to download the SSH Key and VPN Configuration by going to the [My Reservations](https://techzone.ibm.com/my/reservations) page in TechZone, clicking your provisioned environment, and clicking the `Download SSH Key` and `Download OpenVPN Config` buttons.